 1. Your Personal Details

-Include your name, address, email address and phone number.
+Include your name, address, email address and phone number in the top right corner of the letter.
 This is so the supervisor can reach you should they have questions or require any further information.

 2. The Position You’re Applying For

 Help the supervisor establish exactly which PhD position you are applying for as there may be several positions being advertised at one time.
 If they provide a reference number as part of the project description, it would be a good idea to include it in brackets.